Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Implementation

+Stage I augments the frozen pretrained DiT video backbone with two lightweight auxiliary heads for geometry and motion prediction.
+The backbone parameters are kept fixed throughout this stage; only the auxiliary heads are optimized.

-\textbf{Motion Head.} We attach a motion prediction head to DiT features captured via a forward hook at the DiT output layer.
-The head applies LayerNorm followed by a linear projection with modulation, producing patchified motion outputs that are unpatchified to a 4-channel motion field $(dx, dy, c_2, c_3)$ per frame, where $(dx, dy)$ represents optical flow and $(c_2, c_3)$ encode auxiliary motion information.
+\paragraph{Motion head.} We attach a motion prediction head to diffusion features captured from the DiT output layer.
+The head consists of a LayerNorm followed by a modulated linear projection, producing patchified motion tokens that are unpatchified into a multi-channel motion field:

+The first two channels $(\hat{d}x,\hat{d}y)$ represent the optical flow $\hat F_{t\rightarrow t+1}$ between adjacent frames, while the remaining channels encode auxiliary motion information used by the motion head.
+Unless otherwise specified, the supervised motion loss is applied to the optical-flow channels.

-\textbf{Depth Head.} We attach a depth prediction head following the spatiotemporal head design of Video Depth Anything~\cite{Chen2025VideoDA}.
-The head builds on the DPT architecture with four temporal attention layers inserted at low-resolution stages to enable cross-frame reasoning.
-Each temporal layer applies multi-head self-attention along the temporal dimension with absolute positional embeddings.
-The head uniformly samples four feature maps from the DiT backbone, processes them through Reassemble and Fusion layers to produce a multi-scale feature pyramid, and outputs per-frame depth maps $D_t \in \mathbb{R}^{H \times W}$.
+\paragraph{Depth head.} We attach a depth prediction head following the spatiotemporal design of Video Depth Anything~\cite{Chen2025VideoDA}.
+The head follows a DPT-style decoder and incorporates temporal attention and multi-scale feature fusion to encourage temporally coherent depth prediction.
+Specifically, we uniformly sample four feature maps from the DiT backbone and process them with Reassemble and Fusion layers to form a multi-scale feature pyramid.
+To enable cross-frame reasoning, four temporal attention layers are inserted at low-resolution stages, where each layer applies multi-head self-attention along the temporal dimension with absolute positional embeddings.
+The decoder outputs per-frame depth maps